lzhyu/Human-Motion-Post-Processing/README.md

 ## 📚 License
 This code is distributed under an MIT LICENSE.

-Note that our code depends on other libraries, including CLIP, SMPL, SMPL-X, PyTorch3D, and uses datasets that each have their own respective licenses that must also be followed.
+Note that our code depends on other libraries, including SMPL, SMPL-X, PyTorch3D, and uses datasets that each have their own respective licenses that must also be followed.